Church Giving Statistics 2024 Report

 And it’s in the details of these profit models that we can begin to discern the differences in giving behavior.

-Because at its core, donors are behaving precisely how each platform wants them to behave!
+Because at its core, donors are behaving precisely how each platform wants them to behave.

 So it’s less about a donor intention and more about how they’re incentivized to give.